thanktua-spp/ccl-rtd/docs/source/Linear_Algebra.rst

    using CypherCrescent.MathematicsLibrary;
    using static CypherCrescent.MathematicsLibrary.Math;

-   public Matrix Strass(Matrix A, Matrix B)
+   static Matrix Strass(Matrix A, Matrix B)
    {
       if (A.cols != B.rows)
          throw new Exception("Matrices are not conformable for multiplication");